← Back to all articles

 4. Junk Volume

-7. Terrible Sleep and Recovery
+7. Bad Sleep and Recovery

 Training tears muscle down.
 Sleep builds it back up.
 If you're sleeping 5-6 hours, going out every weekend, and stressed to your eyeballs, your body can't recover enough to grow.